State of Illinois v. Alice Wynekoop

 State of Illinois v.
-Alice Wynekoop was a criminal case prosecuted in two trials, the first of which, in January 1934, was declared a mistrial because of the defendant's fragile health, and the second of which, in February–March 1934, resulted in a guilty verdict and a sentence of 25 years at the Oakdale Women's Reformatory in Dwight, IL.
-The defendant was Alice Wynekoop (February 1, 1871 – July 4, 1955), a well-known and respected physician, civic leader, and lecturer who, living and practicing in Chicago, IL, specialized in the health and welfare of children.
-She was charged with the murder of her 22-year-old daughter-in-law, Rheta Gretchen Gardener Wynekoop, of Indianapolis, IN, who on November 21, 1933 was found on the examination table in Wynekoop's surgery, deceased.
+Alice Wynekoop was a criminal case prosecuted in two trials, the first of which, in January 1934, was declared a mistrial because of the defendant's fragile health, and the second of which, in February–March 1934, resulted in a guilty verdict and a sentence of 25 years at the Oakdale Women's Reformatory in Dwight, Illinois.
+The defendant was Alice Wynekoop (February 1, 1871 – July 4, 1955), a well-known and respected physician, civic leader, and lecturer.
+Alice lived and practiced in Chicago and specialized in the health and welfare of children.
+She was charged with the murder of her 22-year-old daughter-in-law, Rheta Gretchen Gardener Wynekoop, of Indianapolis, who on November 21, 1933 was found on the examination table in Wynekoop's surgery, deceased.

 Alice Lois Lindsay Wynekoop was variously known as Alice Wynekoop, Lindsay Wynekoop, Lois Wynekoop, A. L. L. Wynekoop, A. Lindsay, and Alice Lindsay Wynekoop, or other combinations of her first, middle, maiden, or married names or initials, and as an adult with the titles "Dr." or "M.D." affixed.

 The trial was labeled from the start as a "mystery murder rivaling those of detective story thrillers."
 The Akron Beacon Journal said: "The entire nation stands engrossed by the murder of pretty Mrs. Rheta Gardner Wynekoop."

-November 21 – A Body on the Table
+November 21 – A body on the table

 On Tuesday evening, November 21, 1933, Wynekoop reported finding her daughter-in-law, 22-year-old Rheta Gretchen Gardner Wynekoop, the wife of her son, James "Earle" Wynekoop, deceased in her surgery.
 The surgery was in the basement of the Wynekoop home located at 3406 West Monroe Street in Chicago.
 Described as "an eerie place, huge and rambling" by detectives who searched it, the home was three stories high and had 15 rooms with boarders on the first and second floors and "many small, almost secretive rooms not included in that total."
 There were even two "sliding panels" in the garage that allowed a person to enter the home without setting off the alarm.
 The "mansion" had been built by Wynekoop and her husband as a "dream house" as their young family expanded.
 Rheta and Earle were among the boarders.